 This interview with Michael Shrieve covers Michael's reflections on his 25-year journey creating "Drums of Compassion," the influence of Olatunji, and how it shaped the album.
 We dive into personal stories and career milestones, including his time with Santana and other iconic musicians.
 Michael also shares how he overcame self-doubt and the importance of staying true to one's artistic vision.
 You'll gain insights into his creative process and his valuable advice for aspiring artists.

 I’m thrilled to announce that the audiobook version of "Doubt Riding Shotgun" is officially complete and will be available very soon!
 Recording and editing this audiobook myself was a labor of love.
-It was crucial for me to deliver this in my own voice, believing in the power of an authentic, personal touch.
+It was crucial for me to deliver this in my own voice, believing in the power of my own authentic, personal touch.

 We often get caught in the "best practices bottleneck" - seeking advice from experts that doesn't apply to our unique business.
 This leads to analysis paralysis rather than action.
 The truth is you know yourself best.
 Instead of following someone else's best practices, just start doing and aim to continuously improve.
 Meet your audience where they are, build trust in the marketplace, and don't get hung up trying to check every box.
 Focus on what will drive real growth for your specific business.